erdem-aslan/bus/README.md

  2. Serve or Dial
  3. Send and Receive messages regardless of endpoint type and serialization format.

-### What's Missing?
+### In progress

-1. WebEndpoint handling is still under development.
+1. http|https handling is still under development.
 2. Websocket support is still under development.
-3. Auto reconnection needs extreme testing for race conditions.
+3. Auto reconnection needs testing for race conditions.
 4. Logging is completely absent with one or two exceptions, exposing an optional interface would be nice for logging callbacks or waiting industry to embrace a common logging framework (poor man's choice).
 5. Testing is merely present, needs improvement in terms of coverage percentage and functionality.
-6. Throttling implementation is ready but needs to be heavily tested internally, but it will be available eventually but not at the moment.
+6. Throttling implementation.

 ## License ##